Fuller Mountain by Hancocks Comb in North Fork Snoqualmie / 福樂山

 Outro

 It didn’t take long before we were back at the gravel pit.
-Since it was still early, we dillydallied our way through the trees and enjoyed the solitude.
-Then we stopped by the creek before going out onto the road.
+Since it was still early, we dillydallied through the trees and enjoyed the immense solitude.
+Then, we stopped by the creek before going out onto the road.

 Finding our way home